BioPAX/Paxtools/README.md

 To learn how to use, please start with the QuickStartGuide.

-A [Javadoc](http://biopax.github.io/pattern/javadoc/index.html) is also available.
+A [Javadoc](http://biopax.github.io/pattern/index.html) is also available.

 ### Searching for binary interactions ###

 As an example use of this pattern search framework, we defined a set of patterns that capture useful binary interactions between proteins and small molecules in a BioPAX model.
-Binary interaction types include upstream-to-downstream signal transmissions, controlling expression changes, sequential catalysis by metabolic enzymes, controlling transportation, enzymes consuming or producing chemicals, etc. [Read more](UsingBinaryInteractionFramework.md).
+Binary interaction types include upstream-to-downstream signal transmissions, controlling expression changes, sequential catalysis by metabolic enzymes, controlling transportation, enzymes consuming or producing chemicals, etc. [[Read more|UsingBinaryInteractionFramework]].

 ### Using the software ###

-You can find a biopax-pattern jar file in [BioPAX Downloads](http://www.biopax.org/downloads/paxtools/).
+You can find a "fat" (with dependencies) biopax-pattern jar file in [BioPAX Downloads](http://www.biopax.org/downloads/paxtools/).

 [Maven](http://maven.apache.org) users can add the following lines to their project pom files to use biopax-pattern framework.